NicholasRabbit/Operating-Systems/6.S081/Notes of Operating Systems.md

   }
   ```

+##### Others

+- `copy(...)` doesn't care about the format of data.
+Whatever data is, it is just a sequence of byte in a computer system.

 #### Pipe

 ##### Notes of pipe.

-- What is a pipe in a operating system?
+- What is a pipe in an operating system?

   Pipe is a small kernel buffer exposed to two or more processes; it is used for the communication of these processes.
 As an illustration, `ls foo | grep test` creates a pipe between `ls` and `grep`.